heiView/heiView/README.md

 - **Add to Calendar**: Export any course to Google Calendar or download a standard `.ics` file compatible with Apple Calendar and Outlook.
 - **Building independent bookmarks**: Each building has its own exclusive URL.
 It is recommended to switch to a frequently visited building before saving the bookmark.
 - **Global cross-date search**: Supports searching all courses by any keyword.
 Clicking on a search result allows you to view course details and jump directly to the corresponding building and date.
+- **User Feedback**: Users can report incorrect course times or rooms directly from the course card, optionally attaching screenshots and a contact email.

 ### Building Catalog